ManikMaity/Learn-ReactJS/broCode-react/README.md

 ```

-11. To use assets form `assets` folder we have to import that asset.
+11. To use assets from the `assets` folder, we have to import that asset.
 ```js
 import profilePic from "./assets/manik-maity.jpeg"
 ```